spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/scrape.md

 # Scrape Ocean Metrics using Prometheus

-This page is relevant to Ocean for AWS Kubernetes and GCP.
+This topic is valid for EKS, AKS, and GKE.

 You can use Prometheus to scrape [important Ocean metrics](ocean/tools-and-integrations/prometheus/README).
 Using a simple exporter, Ocean is able to provide data in [open metrics](https://openmetrics.io/) format for Prometheus to scrape.